Whether it’s a one time craft project with the kids or a personal hobby, making candles at home is fun, easy and cheap.

 It is also easy to make the same color again in the further without any weighing or measuring by simply remembering how many drops per 100 grams of wax you need.
 Moreover, it is very easy to make new colors by mixing different dyes together

-Compared to other types of dye, liquid candle dye has the tendency create rather light pastel colors.
-I personally like these colors, but if you want to make candles on the darker end of the spectrum you might have to use dye blocks instead.
+Compared to other types of dye, liquid candle dye has the tendency to create rather light pastel colors.
+I personally like these colors, but if you want to make candles with more intense colors you might have to use dye blocks instead.

 2. Candle dye blocks and chips